 From its winding streets and pastel architecture, it has so many art galleries, shops, and cultural activities, there is something for everyone in this picturesque village.

 Ménerbes is also surrounded by natural beauty, and there are many outdoor activities to enjoy in the area.
 Hiking, cycling, and horseback riding are popular, and visitors can explore the scenic countryside and enjoy the stunning views.

-The village is also home to several wineries nearby, and wine tastings are a must-do for any visitor.
+This beautiful village in Luberon is also home to several wineries nearby, and wine tastings are a must-do for any visitor.

 Ménerbes has a rich and varied history dating back to Gallo–Roman times.
 It is located near the ancient Via Domitia and the Pont Julien bridge, with hordes of Roman soldiers and settlers traveling across the area in numbers.

 During the Middles ages and the French Wars of religion, Ménerbes was a center of Protestantism besieged by the royal Catholic forces.
 In 1573, the Protestant Huguenots took the village and occupied it until 1578.

 In the 1960, it became a cultural favorite after Dora Maar took up residence.
 She was an artist as well as a lover and muse of Pablo Picasso, and the widow of artist Nicolas de Staël.
 In addition, the British author Peter Mayle moved to Ménerbes writing many books about a British expatriate who settled in the village of Ménerbes.